alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 #Docker
 Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries – anything that can be installed on a server.
 This guarantees that the software will always run the same, regardless of its environment.

-We will be using Dockers are lot in this lab so spent some time learning it on the internet.
+We will be using Dockers a lot in this lab so spent some time learning it on the internet.

 To do off box programming , you will need to install python, ansible etc on your laptop.
 To get you started quickly and to save time, we will use docker to quickly download a pre-installed and pre-configure containers.